 Ontologies are a cornerstone technology and backbone for the Semantic Web, but the manual creation of ontologies is cumbersome and expensive, therefore there have been many efforts towards (semi-)automatic ontology generation in order to assist ontology engineers.
-The process of ontology learning (typically from text) in a first step extracts facts and patterns (evidence) from text, and then turns them into shareable high-level constructs, with the goal to fuel everyday applications like Web search and enabling intelligent systems [23].
+The process of ontology learning (typically from text) in a first step extracts facts and patterns (evidence) from text, and then turns them into shareable high-level constructs, with the goal to fuel everyday applications like Web search and enabling intelligent systems [24].

-At the moment, our architecture generates lightweight ontologies in the domain of "climate change" in monthly intervals, we use periodic computations to trace the evolution of the domain.
+Our architecture generates lightweight ontologies in various domains in monthly intervals, we use periodic computations to trace the evolution of those domains.
 As each ontology is generated from scratch, it is straightforward to measure and compare results obtained by using different settings (regarding the evidence from heterogeneous input sources).